 Submission cut-off schedules can be accessed on the Pay Dates web page.

 Graduate students are paid on a monthly basis.
-Payments for graduate students performing work as a teaching assistant or research assistant should be submitted using the grad earnings data entry system.
+Payments for graduate students performing work as a teaching assistant or research assistant should be submitted using Workday.
+View the Workday user guides for student hiring.

 Payment types guidelines/procedures

 To ensure compliance with government legislation, it is important that payments be coded correctly for taxation and year-end reporting purposes.
 These guidelines/procedures are meant to provide the campus community with additional information regarding taxable benefit and payment types, when they are/are not appropriate, and how to submit amounts for payment and/or reporting purposes.

 This list is currently under development and is not a complete representation of all payment/taxable benefit types.
 This list only includes payment types that are not considered regular employment earnings.

 - Graduate research studentship vs. graduate research assistantship

 - Independent contractor determinations